astrada/gapi-ocaml/README.md

     $ ocaml setup.ml -build
     $ ocaml setup.ml -test

-See [tests README](src/test/README.md) for further details regarding the tests.
+See `src/test/README.md` for further details regarding the tests.

 To generate the documentation, run